lip6/ITSTools-web/tpn.md

 The "Flatten Model" action (described above) will recursively descend into composite definitions to build a single Petri net.

 This TPN can then be exported with "right-click...Export->Coloane->...".

+## Export to GAL

+It is also possible to export a TPN to GAL format, using either the classic one time unit step "elapse" transition, or an abstraction called [essential states](https://www.informatik.hu-berlin.de/~popova/es_states.ps).

+To do this, right click the model, then use "Export->Coloane", and choose "GAL file" with or without essential states abstraction.